Is Kenya safe? Tips and advice for travellers

 For invaluable insight and help planning your route, get in touch with a tour operator or Kenya specialist.
 It certainly makes things easier!

-Do I Need Travel Insurance for Kenya?
+Do I need travel insurance for Kenya?

 Whether wildlife watching or visiting a remote but welcoming Masai cultural village, large medical facilities are often only accessible by air ambulance services — meaning, in the unlikely event something happens, having appropriate medical coverage is in your best interest.

-When selecting your insurance, find out about cancellation coverage — and while you’re at it, check what types of adventure activities get included in your policy — for example, hot air ballooning, watersports, or hiking in Kenya.
+When selecting your insurance, find out about cancellation coverage — and while you’re at it, check what types of adventure activities are included in your policy — for example, hot air ballooning, watersports, or hiking in Kenya.

 A lion roaring in the savannah

+Give yourself plenty of time to get your Kenya health care plan in order.
 Ensure all your vaccines are up-to-date (like Hepatitis A and B), and book an appointment with your local travel medical clinic.
-They’ll be able to advise you on region-specific shots and medications.
+They can advise you on region-specific shots and medications.

-Although part of the pleasure of travelling includes trying new foods, it's best to follow a few simple safety tips.
-Stick with busy establishments, eat well-cooked food, and avoid salads and fruits that don’t have a peel (unless prepared with bottled water).
+Contracting malaria is a risk in Kenya, so you'll need to get a prescription for Malaria pills.
+Be sure to bring plenty of bug spray, and if you’re camping, use the bug nets for extra comfort at night.
+Although part of the pleasure of travelling is trying new foods, it's best to follow a few simple safety tips.
+Stick with busy establishments, eat well-cooked food, and avoid salads and fruits that don’t have a peel unless prepared with bottled water.
 If you’re with a tour group, ask for meal recommendations from your trip leader.
 Often, they’ll have excellent (and tasty) suggestions.

 But how about drinks?
 Can you drink tap water in Kenya?
 Unfortunately, it isn't a good idea.
 Avoid drinks with ice cubes and brush your teeth with bottled or filtered water only.
 That said, hot coffee and tea are usually fine since they use boiled water — so go ahead and enjoy that morning cup.

-Crime in Kenya: What Should I Know?
+Crime in Kenya: what should I know?

 Whether you’re on a camping safari or exploring the beach towns of the Swahili Coast, there are plenty of safe and spectacular spots to enjoy.
 That said, crime in Kenya does happen — but typically, it doesn’t involve tourists.

 In general, be aware of your surroundings and take care of your belongings.
-Petty theft (like pick-pocketing and bag snatching) does happen — especially in busy cities.
+Petty theft (like pick-pocketing and bag snatching) does happen — especially in busy Kenyan cities.

-When having fun exploring, keep your personal items hidden out of sight and safely secured.
+When exploring, keep your personal items hidden out of sight and safely secured.
 Don't make it easy for an opportunist to take your stuff.
 Travel light, consider a concealable waist pouch, lock the zippers on your bags, and be extra vigilant at night.
+When it comes to cash, don’t carry too much at a time, and make sure you have a few small bills available while hiding the rest.

 Use good judgment when it comes to wandering around areas you’re not familiar with, and never go off with someone you don't know.